About our services

 National fee guidelines

-The ESFA/GLA funding approach assumes that all students (excluding fully funded learners) are charged a tuition fee as a contribution towards the costs of their learning.
+The ESFA/GLA funding approach assumes that all students (excluding fully funded learners) are charged a tuition fee as a contribution toward the costs of their learning.
 The ESFA/GLA also recommends that accreditation costs are paid by the learner.

 How to pay